 BX is one of the earliest types of electrical cable developed for both residential and commercial uses in the early part of the 20th century.

-Forms of BX can still be found by homeowners renovating their homes.
-It is not certain how the term "BX" came to represent metal-armored cable, but it may have something to do with the product first being produced in the Bronx, New York.
+Early forms of BX can still be found by homeowners renovating their homes.
+It is not certain how the term "BX" came to represent metal-armored cable, but it may have something to do with the product first being produced in the Bronx borough of New York.

 Early accounts of BX cable being used date back to 1910.
 Widespread production and use of BX cable began in the 1920s when BX was promoted as being a modern, safe, fireproof improvement over older cloth-sheathed wiring.